-The BS program in biological engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The B.S. program in biosystems engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 To educate students in the fields of biological engineering, biomedical engineering and agricultural engineering technology and business in order to prepare them for careers in biomedical, environmental/ecological, and natural resources engineering by which they will have the potential to become leaders in industry, the profession, and the community; to conduct quality research by applying engineering principles to solve biological and agricultural problems; and to spread the knowledge of applied biological, biomedical and agricultural engineering research to the people of the state and the nation.